mrdziuban/PollsProject/README.md

 ## Features

 * User sign up
+* Users belong to teams
+    * Polls can be restricted to only certain teams
 * User creation of polls
     * Polls have multiple questions
     * Each question has a set of allowed answers